Please note that Tapas no longer supports Internet Explorer.

 "Doubt it's you, mate.
 Wouldn't want to upset Renee by… well, you know."

 “Right.
 And not the other admirer either, I suppose?
-Julian might burst into flames.”
+Julian might have a proper meltdown.”

 “Exactly.
 You’ve got it all figured out, haven’t you?”